timothyrjames/cs1520/week06/gae/setup_ds_emulator.md

 ## Introduction

-This tutorials walks you through setting up the Cloud Datastore Emulator.
+This tutorial walks you through setting up the Cloud Datastore Emulator.
 This will allow you to more effectively test your application without having to use a live Cloud Datastore environment.